weavejester/ring-anti-forgery/README.md

 ## Usage

+### Default Behavior

 When a handler is wrapped in the `wrap-anti-forgery` middleware, a randomly- generated string is assigned to the `*anti-forgery-token*` var.
-This token must be included as a parameter named "__anti-forgery-token" for all POST requests to the handler.
+This token must be included as a parameter named "__anti-forgery-token" for all POST/PUT/DELETE requests to the handler.

 The ring-anti-forgery middleware includes a function to create a hidden field that you can add to your forms: